CUSP-NYU/RCF/README.md

     │   ├── output/            # Processed data for analysis.
     │   └── scripts/           # Working scripts intended to be shared with the team.
 ```
-Note : The tree structure below share folder is only a suggestion , Team can create their own structure
+Note : The tree structure above show a share folder with a subfolders, it is only a suggestion , Team can create their own structure